 At 4:59 a.m., drums signal the start of the race, and the first float sets off along a five-kilometer course.
-It takes the fastest teams less than thirty minutes to complete the course and teams are judged on both speed and style—teams are required to look graceful and heroic as they run with the floats on their shoulders.
+It takes the fastest teams around thirty minutes to complete the course and teams are judged on both speed and style—teams are required to look graceful and heroic as they run with the floats on their shoulders.

 Seven teams compete in the race, each one representing the historic districts of Hakata : Higashi, Nakasu , Nishi, Chiyo, Ebisu, Doi, and Daikoku.
 Each team spends several months in the lead-up to the festival preparing their float and practicing for the race.

 Colored headbands, known as tenugui, distinguish the different roles of the participants.
 Red designates runners whose responsibility is to carry the float; red and white designates elders responsible for planning and logistics; lastly, blue and white designates elders responsible for the health and safety of the entire operation.

 Around 30 runners carry the float at any one time, while others run in front of the float, at the back, or along the sides.
-Four dai-agari ride atop the float and have the responsibility of directing runners to change positions.
+Two dai-agari ride atop the float (one facing forward, the other facing backward) and direct the runners.

 Using a red baton known as a teppou the dai-agari point out individual runners who should swap with fresh runners.
 The weight of the float imparts such a toll on the carriers that even the strongest runners do not usually last longer than three or four minutes, before swapping with a better-rested runner.